shobrook/outgraph/README.md

   <br />
 </p>

-Once you have a list of `Graph` objects, simply submit them into `outgraph.detect_outliers`:
+Once you have a list of `Graph` objects, simply submit them to `outgraph.detect_outliers`:

 ```python
 from outgraph import Graph, detect_outliers